 Voyage of the Frostheart is a fantastic, illustrated adventure chapter book story about an orphan boy with forbidden musical powers.
-You’ll meet sentient creatures like the vulpi, a walrus, and a yeti, not just human-kin, who live in Strongholds to stay safe from the monstrous Lurkers and Leviathans.
 After Ash’s Pathfinder parents disappear, Ash moves in with a strict guardian Yeti named Tobu.
 Unfortunately, they’re banished from their home when Ash uses his forbidden Song Weaver magic.
 They leave the village with a Pathfinder crew, a ship that sails over the snow.
 On their journey, Ash realizes that he can find his parents using the words in his childhood lullaby.
 But he’ll be tried, tested, and tricked.
 Who will he trust?
 And which side will he choose — light or dark?

 Winterhouse by Ben Guterson, illustrated by Chloe Bristol

 Elizabeth, an orphan, is unexpectedly sent to a large, stately hotel with a kind, grandfatherly proprietor for Christmas vacation.
 There, she discovers a magical book, a sinister couple, a family mystery, and a new friend who loves puzzles as much as she does.
 The writing is mesmerizing, the mystery fascinating, and the characters, enchanting.
 This is a delightful, atmospheric read.

 The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog by Adam Gidwitz, illustrated by Hatem Aly